mohamed-maad/mock-server-recruitment/README.md

 ## Submission

-Please send a link of your forked repository to your contact person.
+Please send a link of your repository to your contact person.